-I love Halloween and not just because I also love candy; I love it because there are so many super fun Halloween books for preschool out there.
-In the last many years my students and kids have both read Halloween books all year long.
-They attach to a book in late September, and I end up leaving it out because it is so frequently requested.
-Holiday themed books are great for getting amped up for the holiday, but if your students or child loves the book, there is zero reason to put it away.
-So here are 45 of my favorite Halloween books for preschool to pop on your shelf and maybe leave them out all year too!
+I love Halloween, and not just because I also love candy; I love it because there are so many super fun Halloween books for preschool out there.
+In the last many years, my students and kids have both read Halloween books all year long.
+They attach to a book in late September, and I leave it out because it is so frequently requested.
+Holiday-themed books are great for getting amped up for the holiday, but if your students or child loves the book, there is zero reasons to put it away.
+So here are 45 of my favorite Halloween books for preschoolers to pop on your shelf and maybe leave them out all year too!

 All our book lists include affiliate links.

 Dem Bones by Bob Barner is sort of two books in one.
-The superficial layer uses the words of the ever popular old-time spiritual with fun Halloween inspired skeleton illustrations.
-There is also a second layer that has longer text for older children that goes into the anatomy of the bones the song sings about.
+The superficial layer uses the words of the ever-popular old-time spiritual with fun Halloween-inspired skeleton illustrations.
+There is also a second layer with longer text for older children that goes into the anatomy of the bones the song sings about.
 Great way to keep a Halloween theme strong while teaching about the human body!
 It’s a must-have on this list of Halloween books for preschoolers!

 Clifford’s First Halloween (Clifford the Small Red Puppy) by Norman Birdwell is a Halloween book that my son adored it as a toddler; there were many days when I read it multiple times.
 The story is about the big red dog’s very first Halloween as a puppy.
 Clifford and Emily Elizabeth find costumes, they trick or treat and try candy apples too.
 I think what my son related to was that like little Clifford, he was often too little for things, made messes all the time, and has bigger people step in and fix everything for him.
 This book doesn’t jump at me as a must read, but I can’t ignore how much my son loved this book, so I have included it in the list.